 Evid Based Complement Alternat Med.
 2012; 2012: 591391

 - Finally, adding Diet and lifestyle changes concurrantly with Acupuncture can improve results.

 - Glow Castor Oil Packs for at home use

 - Sacred Fire At home Moxa packs for home use.
 Moxibustion is the burning of herbs over specific points or larger areas to warm the surrounding tissues.
 It feels great and can reduce symptoms.

 - Basic dietary changes to reduce inflammation are equally important.

 In conclusion, acupuncture for endometriosis associated symptoms is an invaluable tool for improving quality of life.
 In addition, it is safe and offer little to no side effects.
+Moveover, when used concurrently with diet and lifestyle modifications the results are even better.
 It is important to realize you should consult with your western doctor to ensure you are getting then appropriate medical care.